hijoput4/SharingWare/readme.md

     Use: https://lucida.to (not the best but the last one working now)
     Use: https://rutracker.org/forum/index.php (TORRENTS)

-    MAY WORK OR NOT: https://monochrome.tf (as all DL services, its subject to API bans and other stuff.
-Devs says it works, it doesn't for me.
+    MAY WORK OR NOT: https://monochrome.tf (It doesn't work for me.)

     DEAD: https://flacdownloader.com/  (per-track downloader)
     DEAD Use: https://tidal.squid.wtf/   (sometimes down)